 — The Hollywood Reporter

 Did You Know?

 The script for Out in the Dark is partly inspired by stories told from a friend of director Michael Mayer who was volunteering at the gay and lesbian centre in Tel Aviv.
 The centre offers support to gay Palestinians who are hiding in Israel.
 Review our Gay Themed Films Here

-Read our Essential Opinion on Out In The Dark
+Read our film review Out In The Dark